harry7557558/harry7557558/esc102-portfolio-handbook/docs/about-me.md

 # About Me
 --------

 This is where you can find an overview of my position: my belief and bias, my unique understanding of engineering design process, my values and skills, as well as my weaknesses and how I overcome them.
-I tried to support most of these with arguments and evidences, but I found they can be sometimes easier to follow and understand if I just state them, and I include some visuals to help understanding.
+I tried to support most of these with arguments and evidences, but I found they can be sometimes easier to follow and understand if I just state them, so I decided to leave supporting evidence to later parts of this document.

 If you are a member of the ESC102 teaching team, you may have already be familiar with me through various ways including but not limited to my submitted assignments and tutorial activites, and I hope this can help you see a process of how I struggled to understand myself and engineering design.
 If you are just a visitor from the internet who scrolled to this page, I just want to show you that I'm not a "normal" human to be treated "normally", as well as present some of my unique understandings.